Track data shape

 JSON payloads are supported.

-Step 2 Configure the settings as required - the table below summarises available fields:
+Step 2 Configure settings as required - the table below summarises available fields:

 Source instance Source endpoint